adamparker75/Lumley-U16s/README.md

 1. On smaller devices the last Icon for the social links jumps to another line.
 I have added a media query to reduce the icon size down to 0.6em at a max-width of 422px.
 But feel if I reduce the size down any further for smaller devices, it will be very difficult to see
 2. The League table overflows it’s container on the homepage when viewed on tablet devices.
 I have given the table a class of “table-responsive”.
 This gets rid of the white space however it results in being able to drag the table from side to side.

+## _**Deployment**_

+My website is hosted on GitHub Pages to access the website please take the following steps.

+1. Navigate to my Github repository - <https://github.com/adamparker75/MS1-Lumley-U16s>
+2. Click on the **settings** tab at the top of the page.
+3. Scroll down to the **GitHub Pages** section.
+4. Change the source to **master branch**.
+5. After selecting master branch the page will refresh.
+6. Scroll down to the GitHub Pages section and a green box saying **"your site is published at"** will appear.
+7. Click the link to go to the published website.